What is a Gun Violence Restraining Order (GVRO)?

 - Protect the petitioner in other ways, such as barring contact or keeping the person from coming near the petitioner.
 For personal protection from a family member (or household member), you should proceed under the Domestic Violence Protection Act.
 See Form DV-500-INFO (Can a Domestic Violence Restraining Order Help Me?) for more information.

 Who can petition for a Gun Violence Restraining Order?

 You can ask (petition) the court for a Gun Violence Restraining Order if you are an “immediate” family member or household member of the subject of the petition.
 Immediate family members and household members include the subject’s:

-- spouse’s parents, children (subject’s stepchildren), siblings, grandparents, and grandchildren; and
+- Spouse’s parents, children (subject’s stepchildren), siblings, grandparents, and grandchildren.

 - Any other person who lives in or regularly resides in the household, or who, within the last six months, lived in or regularly resided in the household.

 In addition, law enforcement officers may petition for GVROs.
 If you are not a family or household member, you can inform law enforcement if a person is at risk of harming themselves or others with a gun, even if the person does not currently have access to guns, and an officer may investigate and file a petition if they find that grounds exist.